 EXPLAINABILITY_PARAMS: parameters for explainability if applicable.
 Given as a string with “;” delimeter between each parameter.
 The parameters are given as key=value

 max_threshold – the threshold for scaling the shapley scores.
 What’s the maximal threshold that above this we will “trim” the contribution.
-Will be used also for binning the range
+Will be used also for binning the range.

-num_groups: number of groups to divide the contribution level
+num_groups: number of groups to divide the contribution level.

 use_perc: calculate the threshold on the percentage.
-Default is false
+Default is false.

 total_max_reasons – limit on the maximal number of positive and negative contribution list

-total_max_pos_reasons, total_max_neg_reasons: limit on the maximal numer of positive/negative contribution list.
-Separate constrain for positive and negative
+total_max_pos_reasons, total_max_neg_reasons: limit on the maximal number of positive/negative contribution list.
+Separate constrain for positive and negative.

-ignore_groups_list – name of groups to ignore and omit in Explainability
+ignore_groups_list – name of groups to ignore and omit in Explainability.

-threshold_abs – threshold that below this (in absolute value) the contributer is omitted
+threshold_abs – threshold that below this (in absolute value) the contributor is omitted

-threshold_percentage – threshold that below this (in percentage value) the contributer is omitted
+threshold_percentage – threshold that below this (in percentage value) the contributor is omitted.

 static_features_info – a string with comma “,” to fetch static list of signals and always present them.
 If missing, “missing” will appear in the result.
-Should be list of signals or “Age”
+Should be list of signals or “Age”.

 cfg – a file path to configure settings for presenting and fetching info on groups (*)

 (*) Explainability config file format – tab delimited.
-Each row correspond to what to present for a specific “group” of contributors.
+Each row corresponds to what to present for a specific “group” of contributors.
 If not given and the group has more than one feature, nothing will be presented.
-If there is only one features, it will return the feature value.
+If there is only one feature it will return the feature value.
 Those are the columns:

 column 1: contributer_group_name : the name of the contributer group that we want to refer to in this row